 To make a gift of retirement assets, such as a 401(k), 403(b), IRA, or pension fund, you can simply name the Drug Policy Alliance as the beneficiary or contingent beneficiary of all or part of your retirement account, at least for those in plans that allow you to name beneficiaries.
 After your death, if your primary beneficiary does not survive you, the remaining assets will go to the Drug Policy Alliance.

-There are a number of ways to make a gift of life insurance to the Drug Policy Alliance.
 You can name the Drug Policy Alliance as the beneficiary of all or a portion of the proceeds of your policy, or you can transfer ownership of the policy to the Drug Policy Alliance outright.
 You can also name the Drug Policy Alliance as the contingent beneficiary of your policy.

 Charitable remainder trusts are created by transferring assets into a trust, which provides income to your spouse, partner, children, a friend, or even to yourself over a period of time.
 After a period of time passes, the principal transfers to the Drug Policy Alliance.
 A charitable lead trust functions like a mirror image of a charitable remainder trust.
 You create a charitable lead trust by transferring assets into the trust.
 The trust then pays the Drug Policy Alliance an annual income for a fixed number of years, after which the principal held in the trust reverts to either you, your spouse, partner, children, or any other beneficiaries you name.